 5 New Chaps – Pizza & Brewskis

 On one of my weekend trips into the city, I stumbled upon an abandoned area near the historic 5-Points neighborhood of Denver.
 Abandoned by progress and developers but not abandoned by humans needing a home.
 I was curious about the area, the graffiti was amazing, and I thought the place felt somewhat peaceful.
-As I entered into a partially torn down part of the warehouse, I heard some voices around the corner.
-Of course I had to know who was there and I went around the corner.
+As I entered into a partially collapsed part of the warehouse, I heard some voices around the corner.
+Of course I had to know who was there and preceded to find out.
 I was immediately greeted by 5 chaps living in that space.
 I introduced myself and struck up conversation with them right away.
 They were just as inquisitive about me as I was of them.
 Our conversation was all over the place.
-We solved all the problems of the world, believe in Aliens, Bigfoot and Nessie were up in the air, feelings about lawyers and politicians were the same, talked about some philosophy, got really spiritual, and did a lot of laughing.
-I was there for quite a spell and hunger kicked in.
-A couple of them walked with me to get a couple of pizzas, chips, and some brewskis.
-It was on me and greatly appreciated by all of them.
-We did a lot more laughing and discussed what great pizza was and who made the best.
-This part got a wee bit heated.
+We solved all the problems of the world, we all believe in Aliens, Bigfoot and but Nessie was divided amongst us.
+Feelings about lawyers and politicians were the same. haha We talked about some philosophy, got really spiritual, and did a lot of laughing.
+I was there for quite a spell and then hunger kicked in.
+I suggested pizza and brewskis and they eagerly agreed.
+It was on me.
+A couple of them walked with me to get a couple of pizzas, chips, and some ice cold brewskis.
+As we ate and drank, we did a lot more laughing, and discussed what great pizza was and who made the best.
+This part got a wee bit heated at that point.
+Amazing how the topic of pizza can get heated!!

 Totally enjoyed the visit and could have spent the night sitting in a circle around a fire drinking more brewskis with these chaps.
 My day was coming to an end and I asked their permission to take some pics.
-This took a long time as each picture I snapped they had to see the results.
-Whew, wow, whew, that took some time as all 5 had to see each picture and all 5 had to make a comment and of course there were disagreements.
+Immediately they all said “not of us!!”
+They were all adamant about that.
+I told them I would not and just snapped pics of their space.
+This took way longer than I expected.
+After each snap, they had to see the photo.
+Whew, wow, whew, that took some time as all 5 had to see each picture and all 5 had to make a comment, and of course there were disagreements about the comments.
 The things I get myself into.
-All good tho, all good.
+Enjoyed every minute, totally 🙂 !!

 As I sit and write this story, I reflect on the joy I have of meeting people and talking with them.
 I cannot imagine a life of not being able to talk to strangers and making new friends as a result.
-And even though I never ran into any of these chaps again, they are a part of my life story and I can sit back and smile as I reflect.
-What a joy!!
+And even though I never ran into any of these chaps again, they are a huge part of my life story and I can sit back, smile, and reflect.
+What a memory trip!!

 Here are a few pictures of the space that was a home to 5 chaps I broke bread with one weekend in Denver.